Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation: Introduction

 \end{thm} \begin{rem} It is likely that, for arbitrary odd $M \geq 1$ coprime to $p$

 While we do not prove that, we indicate clearly where we reduce the consideration to $M=1$ in the course of the proof of the theorem. \end{rem}

 \begin{rem}

-The appearance of a ratio of products of special velues of $p$-adic $\Gamma$-function in Theorem \ref{thm_mu_32} follows from the general results of Ogus \cite{Ogus} (see also \cite[Theorems 4.6.3,5.3.9]{Andre}).
+General results of Ogus \cite{Ogus} (see also \cite[Theorems 4.6.3,5.3.9]{Andre}) seemingly predict the existence of formulas involving some special values of $p$-adic $\Gamma$-function as in Theorem \ref{thm_mu_32}.
 The current author, however, is unable to find a way to specialize these results to Theorem \ref{thm_mu_32}.
 We provide an independent proof of Theorem \ref{thm_mu_32} in this paper (see Remark \ref{rem_gamma_fraction} for a discussion of the parallelism with the well-known complex-analytic analog of this result).

 \end{rem}